National Farm & Ranch Business Management Education Association, Inc.

 Required:

-• Bachelor’s degree in Agricultural Economics, Agribusiness, Agricultural Education, Accounting, Finance or related field and at least three years of acceptable performance in a position in one of the following areas: agricultural economics, agricultural finance, agribusiness, accounting or closely related field
+• Bachelor’s degree in Agricultural Economics, Agribusiness, Agricultural Education, Accounting, Finance or related field and at least three years of acceptable performance in a position in one of the following areas: agricultural economics, agricultural finance, agribusiness, accounting or closely related field OR Master’s degree in Agricultural Economics, Accounting or related field

 • Minimum GPA of 3.0 (on a 4.0 scale) in all college coursework